TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 ### Text length validations

 Sometimes we will want users to enter a minimum or a maximum amount of text into a field.
-Real-world examples of using these validations would be the old 140 character limit that Twitter used to have in its status field or having minimum and maximum length constraints on a username field.
+Real-world examples of using these validations would be the old 140 character limit that X (Twitter) used to have in its status field or having minimum and maximum length constraints on a username field.

 #### Minimum length validation